CPT Code: 87538

 HIV Testing Pathway Algorithm:

-Causes for Rejection: Specimens other than serum; improper labeling; samples not stored properly; samples older than stability limits; hemolyzed specimens; frozen specimens; heparinized whole blood
+Causes for Rejection: Specimens other than EDTA whole blood; improper labeling; samples not stored properly; samples older than stability limits; hemolyzed specimens; frozen specimens; heparinized whole blood

 Methodology: Real-Time Reverse Transcription Polymerase Chain Reaction (RT-PCR)